 Some of you may remember my post about the work of Seattle area artist Victoria Adams.
 Soon after that post, Boston interior designer Frank Hodge contacted me about Victoria's paintings.
-He had stumbled upon my post after doing a search about Victoria's work and was interested in her paintings for the same reasons I was, but was also looking for art for his client's project.
+He'd found my post after searching the Internet for Victoria's work and was interested in her paintings for the same reasons I was, but was also looking for art for a client.
 Frank's email about my blog was very kind and encouraging and we exchanged a few emails they way we all do when we make a connection over the shared interest of interior design.
 I visited Frank's website and was immediately impressed by his work and if you visit his site, you'll understand why.
 I was so pleased that Frank agreed to let me post photos of his work that I could share with you here.
 The images to the left and below are of a sun room he designed for his client in Rye, NH.
 This home is a work in progress and I hope Frank will have more photos to share as the work continues.
 It looks like a beautiful home!

 Frank is one of those fortunate people who has a focused eye and a great sense for color.
 He is mostly a self-taught designer, having attended classes at the Boston Architectural Center and having worked for Judy Ross & Co., and as a consultant to Charles Spada (another of my favorite Boston designers) before striking out on his own in 2006.
 His website features some of his projects, including show houses for the Museums of Old York in Maine.
 Frank got his start in the business after renovating a farm house he purchased in Chester, Connecticut.
 Word soon spread about how beautiful his house was and the editor in chief at the time of Woman's Day magazine, Jane Chestnutt, asked to see his home.
 She was looking for a designer to redo her apartment in New York and hired Frank for the job.
 Quite a start, no?
 Take a look at some of Frank's projects below.